SforAiDl/genrl/docs/source/usage/tutorials/bandit/bootstrap.rst

 Bootstrap
 =========

+For an introduction to the Contextual Bandit problem, refer to :ref:`cb_overview`.

-Here multiple different neural network based models are trained simultaneously.
+In the bootstrap agent multiple different neural network based models are trained simultaneously.
 Different transition databases are maintained for each model and every time we observe a transition it is added to each dataset with some probability.
 At each timestep, the model used to select an